BradWBeer/clinch/README.md

 * 3d physics with joints and motors with the ODE physics engine

-* Ability to live code through with Lisp.
+* Ability to live code with Lisp.

 * Texture loading and saving with FreeImage